-- The instructor will gather and document all evidence of academic dishonesty in a clear and concise manner.
-The instructor will complete a Graduate Student Academic Report. - The instructor will present this evidence to the student.
-The instructor will notify the student in writing that this has been done and will provide instruction for the appeal process. - 3.
-The instructor may prescribe academic penalties, including but not restricted to, the requirement of additional work, an assignment of a failing grade on the work in question, or a failing grade for the entire course.
+- a.
+The instructor will gather and document all evidence of academic dishonesty in a clear and concise manner.
+The instructor will complete an electronic Academic Integrity Reporting Form. - b.
+The instructor will present this evidence to the student.
+The instructor will notify the student in writing that this has been done and will provide instructions for the appeal process. - c.
+The instructor may prescribe academic penalties, including but not restricted to the requirement of additional work, an assignment of a failing grade on the work in question, or a failing grade for the entire course.
 Any prescribed penalties must be in writing and include instructions for the appeal process.
-These should be documented through the Graduate Student Academic Report. - 4.
-If this is a repeated occurrence, the Department Chair, Dean of the College and the AVP for Graduate Studies may impose additional penalties, including but not limited to dismissal from the departmental program, suspension from the university, or expulsion from the university. - 5.
-A student has the right to appeal the academic penalties imposed by the instructor by filing an appeal with the AVP for Graduate Studies within 3 university business days of the documented imposition of penalties.
+These should be documented in the case files. - d.
+If this is a repeated occurrence, the academic unit or the Office of Academic Affairs may impose additional penalties, including but not limited to dismissal from the departmental program, suspension from the university, or expulsion from the university. - e.
+A student has the right to appeal the academic penalties imposed by the instructor by filing an appeal with the Office of Academic Affairs within 3 university business days of the documented imposition of penalties.
 A response regarding the appeal is normally received within 15 university business days.